EL MAMBI EN LA MANIGUA

 Santiago de Cuba, June 28, 1915

 The story of my great-grandmother’s passing is as follows.
-Starved, my great-grandmother escaped the concentration camp in Santiago de Cuba in which she and some of her family members were being detained.
+Starved and emaciated, my great-grandmother escaped the concentration camp in Santiago de Cuba in which she and some of her family members were being detained.
 In the concentration camps, there prevailed hunger, starvation and disease.
 My visabuela (great-grandmother) absconded with her two of her young grandchildren who were also being incarcerated, a boy named Zoilo and his little sister.
 Zoilo was about nine.
 He and his sister were my father’s first cousins.
 With her two young grandchildren in hand, my great-grandmother set out to find her son (my father’s father, José Rodriguez Figueroa) and nutrition for her starved grandchildren.
 Had they been caught by the Spaniards, outside of the concentration camp walls, they would have been automatically executed.
 It was written in the law.
-The children accompanied their grandmother into the Sierra Maestra Mountains, where they combed the sweltering jungles in search of their uncle.
+The children accompanied their grandmother into the Sierra Maestra Mountains, where they combed the sweltering jungles in search of my grandfather.
 My Abuelo José was a Mambi, a soldier in the insurgent Cuban army, who fought guerilla warfare against the Spanish in the jungles (“la manigua”) of the Sierra Maestra Mountains.
 My Abuelo’s task was war correspondence, recording what he saw in the midst of battle, for publishing in the rebel newspaper (“El Cubano Libre”).
+He and his Mambí war correspondent cohorts physically printed the paper in a press hidden within a cave in the jungle mountains.
 Zoilo recounted to my father (his first cousin) that, during their search for my Abuelo, they stopped at La Catedral Del Cobre, which is nestled in the Sierra Maestra foothills.
-Inside of the cathedral was (and still is) enshrined the statue of La Virgen de la Caridad del Cobre (Ochun), Cuba’s patron Saint.
+Inside of the cathedral was (and still is) enshrined the statue of La Virgen de la Caridad del Cobre (the Blessed Mother), Cuba’s patron Saint.
+In the Afro-Cuban religion known as Santeria, Caridad (nicknamed Cachita) is syncretized with the Orisha (Yoruba deity) Oshun, which Cubans pronounce, “Ochun.”

-Hanging on to hope, Clemencia, knocked on the doors of the sacred cathedral and begged for sustenance so that she could feed her hungry grandchildren.
+Hanging on to hope, Clemencia who was a devout Catholic, knocked on the doors of the sacred cathedral.
+She asked the priest if she could pray to the statue of Caridad, and begged the priest for sustenance so that she could feed her hungry grandchildren and herself.
 Offering them no mercy or assistance, the priest turned away the starving trio.
 Shortly thereafter, weakened by malnutrition, Clemencia stumbled and tumbled down the steep mountainside of the Cobre to her death.
 Zoilo remembered how his Abuela’s eyes rolled up in her head, as he watched her plummet to her death.
 He and his sister recovered their Abuela’s tattered, characteristically Siboney sandal which had loosened itself from Clemencia’s foot early in her fall.
 The children hung the sandal from a tree, so that upon return with an adult, they would be able to identify the site where their grandmother had perished.
-The sandal, was the artifact which was displayed with my great-grandmother’s story in the National Museum of Cuba.
+In my imagination, I see the tree from which they hung the sandle as a sacred Ceiba Tree in full bloom.
+The sandal was the artifact which was displayed with my great-grandmother’s story in the National Museum of Cuba.

 Below is a photograph which was taken around the end of the 19th century, of an indigenous Cuban family.
 I imagine that my great-grandmother Clemencia may have worn a long white dress, during her demise.
 Her dress, however, would have probably been tattered or worn, as a result of life in the concentration camp from which she escaped.
 My father remembers having grown up with a photograph of his grandmother Clemencia.
-In the picture, she was wearing a white dress.
+In the picture, she was wearing a white dress and her hair was in two long braids.
 The picture has since been lost.

 My father was the first of his siblings to be born in Cuba, where his parents later started their own church.
+The church was located in their house and served the poor Black community in which I was later born.
 The struggles of my native and afro-Cuban ancestors in the fight for their freedom from centuries of cruel Spanish dominion directly influenced my own upbringing.
 My grandfather provided to my father, a first hand testimony of the struggle in which he played an integral role.
 These survival instincts that my father inherited from his father, fortified my father in the sacrifices and risks that he and my mother necessarily took in getting us out of the island of Cuba, in the mid 1960’s, under turbulent circumstance.
 We were forced to leave the island with nothing but the clothes on our backs.

 I feel as if the spirit of my father’s grandmother Clemencia was with us, as we fought though our own poverty and our own hunger.
 Several hundreds of thousands of Cubans (including my great-grandmother Clemencia) perished of starvation and disease in Governor Valeriano Weyler’s “re-concentration” camps, during Cuba’s War of Independence from Spain.
 Weyler’s re-concentration camps served multiple purposes for the Spaniards.
 It separated regular civilians from the insurgents (the Mambises), so that the Mambises could be more easily targeted.
 It was also an attempt to deprive the Mambises from necessary resources.
 Ultimately, it extinguished mass populations of Cuban natives and other oppressed Cubans who may have risen up to join the resistance with the valiant Mambises.